sandrohn/challenge1/README.md

 ## User Post Blog

-This was a challenge made by Compass to develop a User Posts Blog.
+This challenge was made by Compass to develop a User Posts Blog.

 ## Technologies
    - HTML